San Jose Water Quality at a Glance

 • Take advantage of rebates for water-saving devices

-Check sjwater.com for current drought stage levels and specific restrictions.
+Check sjwater.com for current conservation programs and specific restrictions in your area.

 Contaminants of Concern